ranking-agent/QuestionRewrite/README.md

 A Swagger UI/web service interface for the Question Rewrite service.

-A service that accepts a properly formatted Robokop-like question and returns similar questions to the user.
+A service that accepts a properly formatted ReasonerStd question and returns similar questions to the user.

 ## Deployment